chancecmu/pui-homework/final-project/README.md

   It uses interactive features, such as an onboarding tour with animations and an artifact showcase with interactive item filters.
 Additionally, a color picker tool allows users to explore color palettes, emphasizing the expressive potential of the *Shelf* project through both a project design and case study visual communication lens.

 * **Note:**
   This website only includes the functional portions of this case study so a lot of background and static portions are excluded.
-Please evaluate each section as standalone sections not the overall cohesiveness.
+Please evaluate each section as standalone sections and not the overall cohesiveness.
 CSS implementations explored a new nesting technique which was not taught.
 I found it online, and it managed to simplify my CSS to be more readable for me.
 ## Part 2: User Interaction

 How a user would interact with your website?
 For each step, briefly but clearly state the interaction type & how we should reproduce it.